 Even though PMP exam prep is a tedious job that requires a lot of effort, the end result is well worth the effort.

 Is PMP Certification Worth It for a Career in Project Management?

 There is no denying the fact that the cost of pursuing the credential is extremely high.
-But as a project manager, you should weigh your cost against the potential benefits.
-You should treat the cost as an investment in yourself that can be recouped in a short span of time.
+But cost is only one side of the equation.
+As a project manager, you should weigh the cost against the potential benefit.
+You should ask yourself – Can I recover my investment after becoming a PMP certified project manager?

-Let’s see how the potential salary benefits outweigh the cost involved.
+Let’s see how the potential salary benefit outweigh the cost involved.

 PMP Certification Cost